 Authors: Timothy Kirkwood, Eriko Takano and Rainer Breitling

-Supplementary Material [add the title and author details in the same format as for a regular manuscript, so that the connection remains clear, even if the supplement is shared separately.]
+Supplementary Material

-S1: Collecting a BGC test data set
+S1: Collecting a BGC test data set and processing with SyntenyQC

-(Zdouc et al., 2025)Each BGC was used as a query in a cblaster (Gilchrist et al., 2021) search [add references / links for all tools, websites and data sources, here and elsewhere in the text; collect them in a supplementary bibliography], operated via the CAGECAT webserver, to identify putative BGC homologs.
-All hit neighbourhoods were required to have N hits to the query BGC, where N was either 5 or half the number of genes in the BGC (whichever was larger), and all core biosynthetic genes (as defined by antiSMASH) were required.
-For BGCs that were less than 5 genes long, N was the number of genes in the BGC, and no specific genes were required.
-No hits were identified for undecylprodigiosin (MIBIG BGC0001063), CDA (MIBIG BGC0000315) and coelimycin P1 (MIBIG BGC0000038).
+The MIBIG database (Zdouc et al., 2025) of verified Biosynthetic Gene Clusters (BGCs) was searched for entries from Streptomyces coelicolor.
+Each BGC protein set was used as a query in a cblaster (Gilchrist et al., 2021) search to identify putative BGC homologs.
+All hit neighbourhoods were required to have N unique hits to the BGC query, where N was either 5 or half the number of proteins in the query (whichever was larger), and all core biosynthetic proteins were required.
+For queries with 5 or fewer proteins, N was the number of proteins encoded by the BGC, and no specific proteins were required.
+Hits were restricted to those within Actinomycete genomes.

+The commands used for cblaster, SyntenyQC Collect, and SyntenyQC Sieve are given in Supplementary Data 1.
+The fasta-format query files used for cblaster are given in Supplementary Data 2.
+The binary files output by cblaster are available at Supplementary Data 3.
+The genbank files generated by SynetnyQC Collect and Sieve are available upon request.
+All supplementary files are available at Tim-Kirkwood/SyntenyQC_application_note.

 Supplementary Figures